PG::

 PG::Connection.connect_start(host, port, options, tty, dbname, login, password) → conn

-This is an asynchronous version of PG::Connection.new
+This is an asynchronous version of PG::Connection.new.

-to poll the status of the connection.
+Use connect_poll to poll the status of the connection.

 See also the ‘sample’ directory of this gem and the corresponding libpq functions.

 Returns parsed connection options from the provided connection string as an array of hashes.
-Each hash has the same keys as PG::Connection.conndefaults()
+Each hash has the same keys as PG::Connection.conndefaults() .
+The values from the conninfo_string are stored in the :val key.

-.
-The difference is that this function always uses md5
+This is an older, deprecated version of encrypt_password.
+The difference is that this function always uses md5 as the encryption algorithm.

-Escapes binary data for use within an SQL command with the type bytea
+Escapes binary data for use within an SQL command with the type bytea.

-literal in an SQL statement.
+Certain byte values must be escaped (but all byte values may be escaped) when used as part of a bytea literal in an SQL statement.
 In general, to escape a byte, it is converted into the three digit octal number equal to the octet value, and preceded by two backslashes.
-The single quote (‘) and backslash () characters have special alternative escape sequences. escape_bytea
+The single quote (‘) and backslash () characters have special alternative escape sequences. escape_bytea performs this operation, escaping only the minimally required bytes.

-, which avoids the need for passing values inside of SQL commands.
+Consider using exec_params, which avoids the need for passing values inside of SQL commands.

 NOTE: This class version of this method can only be used safely in client programs that use a single PostgreSQL connection at a time (in this case it can find out what it needs to know “behind the scenes”).
 It might give the wrong results if used in programs that use multiple database connections; use the same method on the connection object in such cases.